Policy on Accepting Job Offers and Continuing to Job Search

 - If we do not receive this e-mail within three business days of the missed interview, the CyHire account will be disabled and the student will be unable to log in.
 The account will remain blocked and disabled until we receive a copy of the apology email to the recruiter.

 If illness or an emergency occurs, call our office (515-294-8691) as soon as possible.
 If this is not more than 48 hours prior to the interview, it will be treated as a “no-show”.
-However, by following the “no-show” policy, it may be possible to maintain a positive relationship with the company and reschedule the interview.
-The decision to reschedule is at the discretion of the company.
+However, by following the “no-show” policy, it may be possible to maintain a positive relationship with the employer and reschedule the interview.
+The decision to reschedule is at the discretion of the employer.

 Reason for this no-show policy: